 Types of disks you can use with Time Machine on Mac

-You can use Time Machine with a Time Capsule, and with USB, FireWire and Thunderbolt disks.
-The disk can be directly connected to your Mac or be on a network.
+You can use Time Machine with an AirPort Time Capsule, with a network-attached storage (NAS) device that supports Time Machine over SMB or with an external storage device connected directly to your Mac (such as a USB or Thunderbolt drive).
 If a disk has partitions, you can use one of the partitions for your backup disk.

 Time Machine can’t back up to iPhone, iPad or iPod or to a disk formatted for Windows.
 If you connect a disk formatted for Windows, it can be reformatted (permanently removing all data) to a Mac format and used as a backup disk.